jvlehtonen/SGM_schema/README.md

 in protein sequence (HGVSp) that affects how the change affects protein.

 The 'syngap' and 'syngap_structural' tables hold collected or computed predictions about variants.
+The name "syngap" is due to the schema being created originally to store data for SYNGAP1 gene (synaptic Ras GTPase activating protein 1).

 ```